Prosthesis: Limb prostheses

 A transfemoral prosthesis is an artificial limb that replaces a leg missing above the knee.
 Transfemoral amputees can have a very difficult time regaining normal movement.
 In general, a transfemoral amputee must use approximately 80% more energy to walk than a person with two whole legs.
 This is due to the complexities in movement associated with the knee.
 In newer and more improved designs, hydraulics, carbon fiber, mechanical linkages, motors, computer microprocessors, and innovative combinations of these technologies are employed to give more control to the user.
-In the prosthetics industry, a trans-femoral prosthetic leg is often referred to as an "AK" or above the knee prosthesis.
+In the prosthetics industry, a transfemoral prosthetic leg is often referred to as an "AK" or above-the-knee prosthesis.

 A transtibial prosthesis is an artificial limb that replaces a leg missing below the knee.
 A transtibial amputee is usually able to regain normal movement more readily than someone with a transfemoral amputation, due in large part to retaining the knee, which allows for easier movement.
 Lower extremity prosthetics describe artificially replaced limbs located at the hip level or lower.
-In the prosthetics industry, a trans-tibial prosthetic leg is often referred to as a "BK" or below the knee prosthesis.
+In the prosthetics industry, a transtibial prosthetic leg is often referred to as a "BK" or below-the-knee prosthesis.

 Prostheses are manufactured and fit by clinical prosthetists.
-Prosthetists are healthcare professionals responsible for making, fitting, and adjusting prostheses and for lower limb prostheses will assess both gait and prosthetic alignment.
+Prosthetists are healthcare professionals responsible for making, fitting, and adjusting prostheses; for lower limb prostheses, they also assess both gait and prosthetic alignment.
 Once a prosthesis has been fit and adjusted by a prosthetist, a rehabilitation physiotherapist (called physical therapist in America) will help teach a new prosthetic user to walk with a leg prosthesis.
 To do so, the physical therapist may provide verbal instructions and may also help guide the person using touch or tactile cues.
 This may be done in a clinic or home.
 There is some research suggesting that such training in the home may be more successful if the treatment includes the use of a treadmill.
 Using a treadmill, along with the physical therapy treatment, helps the person to experience many of the challenges of walking with a prosthesis.

 In the United Kingdom, 75% of lower limb amputations are performed due to inadequate circulation (dysvascularity).
 This condition is often associated with many other medical conditions (co-morbidities) including diabetes and heart disease that may make it a challenge to recover and use a prosthetic limb to regain mobility and independence.
-For people who have inadequate circulation and have lost a lower limb, there is insufficient evidence due to a lack of research, to inform them regarding their choice of prosthetic rehabilitation approaches.
+For people who have inadequate circulation and have lost a lower limb, due to a lack of research, there is insufficient evidence that may inform them regarding their choice of prosthetic rehabilitation approaches.